 STUDENT WORK SAMPLES

-All student work posted with permission; authors are noted and retain the rights to their work.
+All student work posted with permission; authors are noted (unless they choose to remain anonymous) and authors retain the rights to their work.

 Whenever possible, I ask for flexibility and creativity in work samples.
 While I do assign papers from time to time, and accept papers when writing is my students' preferred expression style, or perhaps their comfort zone, I relish the creative products that I have the pleasure to read, watch, listen to, and/or experience.

 Some assignments are already published to the web by the students; for these, I have shared links to their sites.

 On some assignments, I may ask for a blanket "please indicate whether or not you give permission to post", such as assigned podcasts.
 Other times, I ask students individually for their permission to share their work on this site- and with a broader audience.
 Posted work is with the student/author's permission, and they retain the ownership of their work.